 - Promote/market the American Center, EducationUSA, Embassy programs

-- Support PDO programs including STEAM, Educational outreach, Cultural, English language programming
+- Support PAS programs including STEAM, Educational outreach, Cultural, Alumni, English language programming

 - Assist with set up of outreach events before and after